LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 ----------------------------------------------------------------

 It is very important to definite plasma species which are included in the simulations.
+You definite them by opening:
-That you do it by: :menuselection:`Variables --> Plasma species D` .
-Also you can add it the impurity species :menuselection:`Variables --> Add --> Plasma species`
+:menuselection:`Variables --> Plasma species D` .

-DG recognizes a few "generic” species: H, D, T, He, Be, C, N, Ne, and Ar, for which a full consistent default set of reactions will be provided by Uinp.
+Also you can add it the impurity species :menuselection:`Variables --> Add --> Plasma species` DG recognizes a few "generic” species: H, D, T, He, Be, C, N, Ne, and Ar, for which a full consistent default set of reactions will be provided by Uinp.
 For all other elements, Uinp will look for the corresponding ADAS